Ossamaaa/Lab02/README.md

  > I just added more questions and with specific attempts to user !

  # lab04
- * was navigator is osama
+ * was navigator is osama.
- * was driver is ahmad
+ * was driver is ahmad.